 If you use this command to install an OS file for a version of Fireware OS that is older than the OS version the device currently uses, this downgrades the OS.
-The downgrade process automatically resets the device configuration to factory-default settings.
+The downgrade process automatically resets the device configuration to factory-default settings, unless you select a backup image stored on the Firebox or a connected USB drive to restore.
 This is necessary because some of the configuration settings are not compatible with older OS versions.
-The downgrade does not happen automatically; you must confirm that you want to downgrade and reset the device to factory-default settings.
+The downgrade does not happen automatically; you must confirm that you want to downgrade and choose whether to restore a backup image or reset the device to factory-default settings.

-upgrade system from ftp://test:testing@1.2.3.4/xtm5_b0.sysa-dl yes upgrade certificate upgrade certificate (proxy| 8021x| web)
+upgrade system from ftp://test:testing@1.2.3.4/xtm5 b0.sysa-dl yes upgrade certificate upgrade certificate (proxy| 8021x| web)